szilard/GBM-perf/README.md

 ### 100M records and RAM usage

-Results on fastest CPU (most cores, 1 socket, see why above) and fastest GPU on EC2.
+Results on the fastest CPU (most cores, 1 socket, see above why this is the fastest) and the fastest GPU on EC2.
 The data is obtained by replicating the 10M dataset 10x, so the AUC is not indicative of a learning curve, just used to see if it is equal approximately the 10M AUC (it should be).